Italian traditional food organic, rustic, home cooking recipes

 5. To slice the polenta using a piece of cotton thread.
 Hold the cotton thread between your two index fingers, slide it between the wooden board and the polenta base.
 Adjust for the required thickness and pull on one side of the cotton thread whilst keeping the other side still.
 It will cut the polenta without any problems.

-5. Once cooked, it can be refigerated but should be used within 2 days.
+6. Once cooked, polenta can be refigerated but should be used within 2 days.

 Home